plezar/Neuron-Compression-PNAS/README.md

 ---

-## Overview

-This repository provides reproducible R- and MATLAB-based pipelines used to generate all figures presented in the manuscript.
-Each figure is accompanied by its own `.Rmd` file (and additional scripts where applicable), enabling full regeneration of results.
-All analyses use publicly available or soon-to-be–public datasets.
-Pre-rendered HTML files are also included for convenient browsing without re-running code.

----

 ## Repository Structure

 Only top-level figure directories are described below.
-Each contains its own `README` file, analysis scripts, data subdirectories, and rendered outputs.
+Some of these contains its own `README` file.

 ### **`Figure_1/`**
-Contains scripts and data supporting quantification of neuronal viability, nuclear morphology, and glial reactivity following mechanical compression.
-Includes raw CSV measurements and rendered output figures.
+Contains scripts and data supporting quantification of live/dead imaging data.

 ### **`Figure_2/`**
 Contains MATLAB and Python scripts for quantitative calcium imaging analysis, including fluorescence extraction, spike detection, and spectral characterization of neuronal activity.

 ### **`Figure_3/`**
-Includes all workflows for bulk RNA-seq differential expression, GSEA/ORA, HOMER motif analysis, sample preprocessing, and supporting datasets for both mouse and human compressed neuron models.
+Includes all workflows for bulk RNA-seq data preprocessing, differential expression, GSEA/ORA, HOMER motif analysis, and supporting datasets for both mouse and human compressed neuron models.

 ### **`Figure_4/`**
-Contains analyses of immunocytochemistry (ICC), immunohistochemistry (IHC), morphology quantification, qPCR datasets, and associated R Markdown files supporting molecular and phenotypic responses to compression.
+Includes all workflows for bulk RNA-seq data preprocessing, differential expression, GSEA/ORA for comressed human astrocytes.
+Also contains analyses of immunocytochemistry (ICC), morphology quantification, qPCR datasets supporting molecular and phenotypic responses to compression.

 ### **`Figure_5/`**
 Includes preprocessing, QC, Seurat workflows, multi-dataset integration, BayesPrism outputs, and all scripts used to analyze and visualize single-cell and spatially informed human GBM datasets relevant to mechanical stress signatures.

+### **Other files**
+- **`Patzke-Datta.Rproj`** — RStudio project file.

+---

 ## Data Availability